JamesChevalier/Launch-Soon/doc/README_FOR_APP.md

 What You'll Need
 --------------

-* A Mailchimp account with a list named "Interested" and a couple custom fields
+* A MailChimp account with a list named "Interested" and a couple custom fields
 * A Google Analytics Web Property ID (UA-#######-##)
 * A Twitter account